LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

    Spy points set.
    yes

-Note that setting a breakpoint implicitly removes any existing conditional breakpoint, triggered breakpoint, or log point for the same location.
+Note that setting an unconditional breakpoint implicitly removes any existing conditional breakpoint, triggered breakpoint, or log point for the same location.

 Unconditional breakpoints and predicate spy points can be removed by using the debugger ``nospy/1`` predicate.
 The argument can also be a list or a